 What is the full form of FDI?

 The full form of FDI is Foreign Direct Investment.
-It is the investment made in a corporation based in one nation into an organization based in other nation.
+It is the investment made in a corporation based in one nation into an organization based in another nation.
 It varies from the movement of the portfolio in which a multinational investor invests in the equities listed on a nation’s stock market.
-As the investor seeks to influence or control over such a company of a nation, it is simply called direct investment.
+As the investor seeks to influence or control such a company of a nation, it is simply called direct investment.
 Foreign direct investment is typically made at comparatively inexpensive rates in nations with open economies, high growth potential and qualified workers.

 Advantages of FDI

 There are several advantages to FDI; a few of the main benefits are listed below: